airr-io/real-estate-net-operating-income-risk/README.md

 The template has default values for:

-* name : the actual name of the template
+* template : the actual name of the template
 * trials : the number of trials the engine will run
-* output : the available output files
+* output : the selected output will be produced for each cash flow

+Let's go with the defaults.

 ![alt text](img/simulation_settings.png)